isotopp/isotopp.github.io/content/posts/2021-01-28-database-as-a-queue.md

 A variation on that theme is the state machine, in which jobs are placed by producers.
 Consumers do not immediately delete them, but update them a few times to indicate processing progress, before the rows are ultimately being deleted.

-Another variation is using the search and sort capabilities of the database to fetch jobs from the queue out of order (“queue with lookahead and selective dequeueing”), while still maintaining the exactly-once semantics.
+Another variation is using the search and sort capabilities of the database to fetch jobs from the queue out of order (“queue with lookahead and selective de-queueing”), while still maintaining the exactly-once semantics.

 ## Using a database as a queue can be ok-ish

 Using a database as a queue is not wrong, up to a point:

 - You get ACID semantics.
 That means your updates are atomic and isolated, transactional, and they are durable, persisted to disk.
 This makes it possible to build queues with “exactly once” execution semantics, which is a thing developers like a lot.
-- You already have a database handle, and you already understand your ORM, so you do not have to pile on more dependencies and you do not need to learn additional technologies.
+- You already have a database handle, and you already understand your ORM, so you do not have to pile on more dependencies, and you do not need to learn additional technologies.

 Now, once you pass “the point” in that “up to a point” phrase, things get nasty: